Menu

 Respite Services

-Respite services may be available.
 Many older adults are the primary caregiver for a spouse that requires support to remain at home.
-In other cases, adult children may be responsible for providing that extra care to an older adult.
-Planned and emergency respite services are available to provide relief for a caregiver.
-Day programs can also provide a break for caregivers and provide things such as rehabilitation services and social opportunities.
-Availability is limited.
+In other cases, adult children may handle providing extra care to an older adult.
+In these cases, planned and emergency respite services may be available.
+This service can provide relief for a caregiver for a period of time.

 Other Services

 Other government services and programs can help you address some of the challenges of independent living.
-For example, the Home Repair Program provides financial assistance to low-income individuals for repairs or modifications needed to address accessibility issues.
-Social Services also offer a variety of services and programs for seniors, such as government housing programs available to older adults living in small communities and select rural and northern communities.
+For example, the Home Repair Program provides financial assistance to people with low income.
+This money can be used for repairs or modifications needed to address accessibility issues.

 Housing Options

-There are also a number of housing options, such as retirement communities (assisted living), low-income housing programs and personal care homes that provide a variety of living arrangements with a range of services and programs.
 Some private businesses, such as personal care homes, must be licensed, while others may not have that requirement.
-In the case of private businesses, rates are not regulated – they are determined between the operator and the client.
+In the case of private businesses, rates are not regulated.
+Instead, they are agreed upon between the operator and the client.

 How helpful was this article?